tochukwumunonye/DripDrip/README.md

 # DripDrip
-A social network app built with Model-View-View-model architecture
+A social network app built with Model-View-View-model architecture.

+### Features

+ - Upload Pictures
+ - Like and Comment on Posts
+ - Search For Friends
+ - Follow Friends

 ## Preview